uo-datasci-specialization/c3-fp-2021/content/post/take-home-midterm/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-1-1.png" width="1440" />

 3. (15 points) The plot below shows the achievement difference estimates for one school district across years.
 Produce a similar plot to the below for each of the first 100 school districts.
-Reproduce these same plots using an alternative method.
+Once you've created all the plots, **reproduce them again using an alternative method**.
 Make sure you don't miss the caption noting the number of schools in the district.

 Hint: You need to select unique *districts*.
 You may want to try something like the following